ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ```
 Now Run your Xcode project again.
 If you start by opening your browser at our 'get' endpoint ```http://0.0.0.0:8080/api/cars``` for the cars then you will ofc be able to see that it's returning an empty array.

-So let's now try to make a post request to our 'post endpoint' witch is basicly the same slug ```http://0.0.0.0:8080/api/cars``` (you can use whatever API testing tool, I normally uses [Postman](https://www.getpostman.com/).
+So let's now try to make a post request to our 'post endpoint' which is basically the same slug ```http://0.0.0.0:8080/api/cars``` (you can use whatever API testing tool, I normally use [Postman](https://www.getpostman.com/).
 If you don't have any tools like that then just use this cURL:

 ```jconsole
 curl -H "Content-Type: application/json" -X POST -d '{}' http://0.0.0.0:8080/api/cars